Jane Fonda

 Fonda was a political activist in the counterculture era during the Vietnam War.
 She was photographed sitting on a North Vietnamese anti-aircraft gun on a 1972 visit to Hanoi, during which she gained the nickname "Hanoi Jane".
-Fonda protested the Iraq War along with violence against women, and she describes herself as a feminist and environmental activist.
-Fonda has co-founded the Hollywood Women's Political Committee in 1984 and the Women's Media Center in 2005.
-Fonda is also known for her exercise videos, starting with Jane Fonda's Workout (1982), which became the highest-selling pre-recorded video cassette of its time.
+Fonda protested against the Iraq War along with violence against women, and she describes herself as a feminist and environmental activist.
+Fonda cofounded the Hollywood Women's Political Committee in 1984 and the Women's Media Center in 2005.